 Scaffolding tasks beginning from erection to dismantling creates quite a high level of excessive noise.
 This might cause permanent ringing sound in the ears or even hearing loss.
 To ensure that the worker's hearing is protected, earplugs and mufflers must be worn.

-Electronic earplugs designed with a noise-canceling technology from the equipment and amazingly allow human voice-hearing is the best hearing protection equipment at present.
+Electronic earplugs designed with a noise-cancelling technology from the equipment and amazingly allow human voice-hearing is the best hearing protection equipment at present.
 This ensures complete hearing protection against high decibel sounds while keeping conversations allowed to be heard.
 Though often overlooked, hearing protection is vital safety equipment nevertheless.

 Scaffolding Hire from CanDo